0w3nM/javascript_portfolio_2_project_rock_paper_scissors_game/README.md

 ### Game Page

-- The heading is a font of Oswald in a red color to stand out against the fret background.
+- The heading is a font of Oswald in a red color to stand out against the grey background and matching with the previous heder.

 ![Game Heading](assets/images/game_title.png)

-- There is a link back to the rules page incase the user is need to remember the rules.
+- There is a link back to the rules page incase the user is in need to remember the rules.

 ![Link](assets/images/link_to_rules.png)

-- The choice buttons are aranged in a line for aesthetically pleasing look, and are spaced evenly.
-They have a background color that that are matched with the list on the rules page, and an image from font awesome depicting the choice for users.
+- The choice buttons are arranged in a line for an aesthetically pleasing look, and are spaced evenly.
+They have a background color that are matched with the list on the rules page, and an image from font awesome depicting the choice for users.

 ![Button Options To Choose](assets/images/button_selection.png)

-- For thghe results each box has it numerical value in differnet colors for aethestics reason along with identifying them to their indivdual positions.
+- For the results each box has its numerical value in differnet colors for aethestics reason along with identifying them to their indivdual positions.

-- The boxes are aligned in a downward facing triangle to keep the them seperate and for aesthetic reasons.
+- The boxes are aligned in a downward facing triangle to keep the them seperate and is also for aesthetic reasons.

 ![User Score](assets/images/user_score.png)